A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Physics Informed Neural Networks for Approximating the Cahn--Hilliard Equation

 During the training process, the Xavier-normal method is employed to initialize trainable parameters in the network.
 To minimize the modified loss function, $50,000$ ADAM and $10,000$ LBFGS iterations are applied.
 Additionally, the learning rate exponential decay method is employed, with an exponential decay rate of $0.95$ every 5000 epochs in the numerical experiments.
 It's important to note that due to the strong non-linearity and higher-order nature of the Cahn--Hilliard equation, accurately capturing the solution with a shallow neural network (e.g. depth = 2) is challenging.
 As a result, several approaches have been proposed in the field of Physics-Informed Neural Networks (PINNs), such as self-adaptive samples, domain decompositions, and self-adaptive weights.
 Furthermore, in order to ensure the representability of PINNs, all of these approaches utilize deep or deeper neural networks with multiple layers ($L \geq 5$).
 From the observation of Fig. \ref{fig::2dch_difft}, it can be seen that the Residuals-RAE-PINN is capable of capturing the solutions for the Cahn--Hilliard equation without requiring domain decomposition in the time dimension, whereas the method proposed in the bc-PINN \cite{mattey2022novel} necessitates it.

-To further investigate the relationship between solution errors and the training loss dynamics, we present a log-log plot of $u$, $u_x$, and $u_y$ in Fig. \ref{fig::2dCH_loss}.
-This type of plot is commonly used in analyzing the training dynamics in previous studies.
-The reference lines marked with a slope of $1/2$ and $1$ provide a theoretical benchmark for the expected rate of decay of solution errors as the loss decreases.
-By examining the convergence behavior, we can draw conclusions that the training dynamics is the expected trend.
+To further investigate the relationship between solution errors and the training loss dynamics, we present a log-log plot of $u$, $u_x$, and $u_y$ in Fig. \ref{fig::2dCH_loss}. {This type of plot is commonly used in previous studies to analyze the training dynamics of PINNs.
+In our figure, the reference line with a slope of $1/2$ serves as a theoretical benchmark, indicating the expected square-root scaling of the solution error with respect to the training loss.
+By examining the convergence trend relative to this reference, we can observe that the training dynamics broadly follow the anticipated behavior predicted by the theory.}

+{ Comparisons among different methods for this case are summarized in Table \ref{tab::comp_ch2d}.
+It can be observed that, despite the use of self-adaptive weighting schemes, the solutions obtained by various methods remain insufficiently accurate.
+This is likely due to the inherent complexity of the 2D Cahn–Hilliard equation, particularly the presence of high-order derivatives, which poses significant challenges for shallow neural networks with only two layers to capture effectively.
+To ensure a fair comparison, all shared hyperparameters—including the neural network architecture, number of training iterations, and number of collocation points—are kept consistent across all experiments.
+Furthermore, adhering to the unified evaluation protocol established in Section \ref{sec:1D Allen--Cahn equation}, we applied the consistent method-specific hyperparameters listed in Table \ref{tab:hyperparameters_detailed} (in Appendix \ref{sec:Detailed Experimental Settings}) for all competing methods, guaranteeing that the comparative results in Table \ref{tab::comp_ch2d} reflect the optimized performance of each baseline.}